touseefshoonya/XG-Boost/README.md

 Step2 :

-Sort CGPA and then take average adjecent numbers.Now splitting will be done on these 3 values
+Sort CGPA and then take average adjecent numbers.Now splitting will be done on these 3 values(5.85,7.1,8.25)

 ![alt text](image-4.png)